 What if there was an extremely effective, long-term birth control option that you only had to think about once every three years?
 Nope, it's not sorcery (well, not really) — it's actually a real thing.
-If this sounds good, the contraceptive implant, or Nexplanon, could be right for you.
+If this sounds good, the birth control implant, or Nexplanon, could be right for you.
 Read on to learn the answers to these questions about the Nexplanon implant.

 - What is the contraceptive implant and how does it work?